-Many activities on campus are sensitive to noise, vibration, utility shutdown and other disruptions.
-The architect must be cognizant of adjacent occupants that may be negatively affected by construction and the ongoing operation of the completed facility, and needs to work with the project team to mitigate such impacts and clearly communicate realistic expectations to potentially-impacted parties.
-It may be necessary to place restrictions on construction activities, to design a structure that can be built with low-impact techniques and which isolates adjacent occupants when complete or to relocate adjacent occupants.
+Several activities on campus are sensitive to noise, vibration, utility shutdown, and other disruptions.
+The architect must be cognizant of adjacent occupants that may be negatively affected by construction and the ongoing operation of the completed facility.
+Architects need to work with the project team to mitigate such impacts and clearly communicate realistic expectations to potentially impacted parties.
+It may be necessary to place restrictions on construction activities to design a structure that can be built with low-impact techniques, and which isolates or relocates adjacent occupants until the project is complete.

-Vibration Control
+Vibration Control A.

-Assess local vibration requirements that may be present with adjacent facilities, such as of extremely sensitive laboratory devices in the building, particularly the Medical School, Science Hill, and Engineering School areas.
+Assess local vibration requirements that may be present with adjacent facilities, including sensitive laboratory devices within buildings, particularly the School of Medicine, Science Hill, and School of Engineering and Applied Science areas.
 Give special attention to the need for pipe and conduit isolation from vibration sources.

-Acoustical Standards and Control
+Β. Acoustical Standards and Control

 Design spaces with acoustical properties that support all primary and anticipated ancillary functions.
-Provide acoustical barriers and attenuation to control sound migration and maintain desirable conditions within all spaces and in the surrounding environment.
-Provide reverberation times in primary spaces for frequencies of 500-1000 Hz as follows:
+Provide acoustical barriers and attenuation to control sound migration and maintain desirable conditions within all spaces and the surrounding environment.
+Provide reverberation times in primary spaces for frequencies of 500--1000 Hz as follows.

-1. Classrooms: 0.6-0.8 seconds

-2. Lecture and conference rooms: 0.9-1.1 seconds

-3. Small theater: 1.2-1.4 seconds

-4. Auditorium and multipurpose space: 1.5-1.8 seconds
+- 1. Classrooms: 0.6-0.8 seconds - 2.
+Lecture and conference rooms: 0.9-1.1 seconds - 3.
+Small theater: 1.2-1.4 seconds - 4.
+Auditorium and multipurpose space: 1.5-1.8 seconds

-Design and construct interiors, based on the noise criteria values in Tables 1, 2, and 3, to achieve the following minimum airborne sound isolation class values between adjacent spaces, when tested in accordance with ASTM standards.
+Design and construct interiors based on the noise criteria values in tables 1, 2, and 3 included below to achieve the minimum airborne sound isolation class values between adjacent spaces when evaluated in accordance with ASTM standards.

 See Table 1 for room background noise guidelines.
-Selection criteria depend on user or space sound quality needs.
+Selection criteria depends on user or space sound quality needs.
 Higher or lower values might be appropriate and should be based on an analysis of space use, economics, and user needs.
-Engineer systems to achieve specified sound levels, and use sound attenuation, as necessary.
-See Table 1 for maximum ambient soundguidelines.
+Engineer systems should achieve specified sound levels and use sound attenuation, as necessary.
+Also, see Table 1 for the maximum ambient sound guidelines.